pablo-rojas/P4/pav_spkid_pytorch/README.md

 ## Verification
 To Perform the verification, the command `FEAT=<feature> run_spkid verify_nn` must be run, followed by the command `FEAT=<feature> run_spkid verif_err_nn` to evaluate the verification results.

 To implement this option, which was not present in the original `pav_spkid_pytorch` code, a modified version of the classification script was implemented.
-On this version, instead of returning the maximum of the last layer after the softmax algorithm, the script will return the value corresponding to the probability of a given class.
+On this version, instead of returning the maximum of the last layer after the softmax algorithm, the script will return the value corresponding to the probability of a given class [2].

 On the verification task, our model managed to achive a 0.0 cost detection score.